CACI-IMG/ForecasterDocs/user-guide/Forecasting/Model-Rows.md

 ### Training Range
 In some situations, you may not want to include the earlier historical data when training the forecast model.
-CACI Forecaster allows you to change the training dataset easily, without the need for you to delete rows from the original input file.
+CACI Forecaster lets you change the training dataset easily, without the need for you to delete rows from the original input file.

 The training data set can be selected in two ways: